OX Broker

 1. Log in to the OX Security portal.

-2. Go to the relevant connector and select Broker.
+2. Go to the relevant connector.

 Details